Rasuchan/RASUT2/README.md

 <p align="center">

-# TASK 2 : CREATE A BASIC TOOL TO PROCESS THE GIVEN URL'S INTO DIFFERENT COMBINATIONS WITH RESPECT TO THE ENDPOINTS OF URL <hr>
+# URL Processing Tool Documentation <hr>
-# SUBMITTED BY RASHMIKA R S
+### SUBMITTED BY RASHMIKA R S

 </p>
 <p align="center">
   <img src="URL PROCESSING (2).gif">
 </p>

+## OVERVIEW
+> The URL Processing Tool is a utility designed to process URLs from an input file and generate a list of unique endpoints, which are then written to an output file.
+This tool is particularly useful for analyzing and extracting endpoints from URLs.

 # WORKING WITH URL's
 - INPUT FILE VALIDATION - Check if the specified input file exists, if the file is not found print an error message and exit the program.